aristizabaru/holbertonschool-machine-learning/math/0x00-linear_algebra/README.md

 ## About

-This is an educational project exploring concepts about **Linear Algebra** towards a Machine Learning formation.
+This is an educational project exploring concepts about **Linear Algebra** towards a formation in Machine Learning.

 ## Table of contents